Artikel in Massage Magazine – de Wai Kruh

 Healing does not start on the massage mat — it starts in daily habits.

-A warm cup of herbal tea, for example, can already calm the digestive system, soften the abdomen and support the element of Earth.
+A warm cup of herbal tea, for example, can already calm the digestive system, soften the abdomen and support the Earth element.

 Herbal Tea for Digestive Balance